SolCharms/Betelgeuse/README.md

 ![Screenshot from 2023-01-19 19-22-28](https://user-images.githubusercontent.com/97003046/213591043-07d6ace7-f10d-492f-972e-ed69d470dc35.png)

-reflects the fact that 1,200,000 = 2,000,000 - 800,000 USDC was sold.
+now reflects the fact that 1,200,000 = 2,000,000 - 800,000 USDC was sold.
 The future payment token amount is now 1,600,000 as required (again, the rest transferred to a PDA associated to the listing purchaser's future contract purchase account).

 Here is the transaction signature: 2HxbHh96tcT1kF67usunV2Asoav5rWzRUwWonhvdz56WMdvQ4gf5aNWdjNkn3D9kJk5DNNT8wt3hV727DT7xzXvz which can be used to analyze the token transfers.
 For those who do not wish to work out the math, here is a summary: